-PhD Positions: Deadline to Apply for Studentships: 1st Feb 2021
+PhD Positions: Deadline to Apply for Studentships: 31st January 2022

-Application procedure: Applications can be made by filling in the <online application form> where an official transcript should be uploaded.
+Application procedure: Applications can be made by filling in the online application form where an official transcript should be uploaded.
 Applicants must also arrange for two letters of reference to be emailed to Dr. Martig.
 Please make sure that at least one of your letter writers can comment on your research experience and research skills.
 For full consideration, applications including reference letters should be submitted by the deadline, when the committee will begin reviewing applications.
 Applications received after the deadline may be considered at the discretion of the committee until the positions are filled.
-Successful applicants need to have gained a first class or upper second honours degree in an appropriate subject, e.g. physics, astronomy, mathematics.
-International students (EU and non-EU) are welcome to apply for our PhD positions.
+We will conduct interviews in mid-February.

 Bell Burnell Graduate Scholarship fund: internal deadline 3rd January 2022

 The guidance notes for the fund are available here.